ravn/cajo/javanet/readme.txt

 Copyright (c) 1999 John Catherino

-This library is Free Software.
-You may distribute it and/or modify it under the terms of the GNU Lesser General Public Licence, at version 2.1 of the licence, or any later version published by The Free Software Foundation.
+The cajo library is Free Software.
+You may distribute it and/or modify it under the terms of the GNU Lesser General Public Licence, at version 3 of the licence, or any later version published by The Free Software Foundation.

-This program is distributed without any warranty, not even the implied warranty of merchantability, or fitness for any particular purpose.
+The cajo library is distributed without any warranty, not even the implied warranty of merchantability, or fitness for any particular purpose.
 Please see the GNU Lesser General Public Licence for more details.

-You can find this licence on the FSF website at:
+You should have have received a copy of the GNU Lesser General Public Licence along with this library.
+If not, see:

    http://www.gnu.org/licenses/lgpl.html

-or request it archaically, in paper from:

-   The Free Software Foundation, Inc.
-   51 Franklin Street
-   Boston, MA 02111-1301 U.S.A.